XamanSoft/ExTTuPendoLous/README.md

 ## To Do

+* change result to int and do repeat on next symbol block
 * cache must accessed files in memory
   * use UglifyJS minifier on cached JS commands
 * put node-xtpl in a separated repository